SathishKumarAI/system-design-interview-prep/markdown files/md_blacklinks.md

 # Function to process each markdown file and update content
 def process_md_files(root_dir, repo_url):
+    # Step 1: Rename all files with spaces in their names to use hyphens
+    renamed_files = rename_files_with_hyphens(root_dir)

-    # Find all markdown files
+    # Step 2: Find all markdown files after renaming
     all_md_files = find_all_md_files(root_dir)

-    # Process each markdown file
+    # Step 3: Process each markdown file to update links
     for md_file in all_md_files:
         try:
             with open(md_file, 'r', encoding='utf-8') as f: